 Night and the City is a film dripping with selfish characters and double-crossing, elements that are present throughout the noir genre.
 As the film’s anti-hero, Harry has little to no redeeming qualities, making it hard to root for him and his endeavors.
 He steals from his girlfriend Mary (Gene Tierney) and often makes business deals with seedy married couple Helen (Googie Withers) and Phil Nosseross (Francis L. Sullivan).

 Gene Tierney is one of the most prolific faces in noir; she earned an Oscar nomination for her role as a femme fatale in Leave Her to Heaven and starred in one of the most famous films in the genre as the title character in Laura.
-Here though her role is rather thankless, but she was brought on at the assistance of 20th Century Fox studio head Darryl F. Zanuck.
+Here her role is rather thankless, but she was brought on with the assistance of 20th Century Fox studio head Darryl F. Zanuck.
 At the time, Tierney was suffering from depression, and Zanuck hoped that working on the film would lift her spirits.
 Still, her role as Mary is important in showing that Harry wasn’t all bad at one point, and towards the end of the film she’s his only source for redemption.

-The film adds Dassin’s touch of realism by featuring real-life professional wrestler Stanislaus Zbyszko as Gregorius the Great, a Greco-Roman wrestler that Harry forms a business partnership with.
+The film adds Dassin’s touch of realism by featuring real-life professional wrestler Stanislaus Zbyszko as Gregorius the Great, a Greco-Roman wrestler that Harry forms a business partnership.
 Additionally, actor Mike Mazurki was a professional wrestler prior to his movie career and portrayed Gregorius’ rival The Strangler.
 There’s a particularly tense fight scene between the two wrestlers that makes it feel as if you’re watching an actual match and not a movie.

 Though Night and the City was primarily produced in the U.S., it was filmed on location in London as director Jules Dassin was being blacklisted from Hollywood.
 Dassin was under a lot of pressure to get the film made right away and put together the script without reading the book beforehand (you can watch a clip of his Criterion interview talking about it here).
 After filming, he wasn’t allowed back on studio property to oversee the post-production.
 Despite all the trouble surrounding the director at the time, he still managed to create a compelling noir, one that is regarded among Dassin’s best films.